tgherzog/boatworks/index.md

-Potomac Boatcraft is a startup marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintainance and makeovers of classic old boats.
-It's based on my ten years' experience owning and renovating my own boat, including significant projects involving fiberglass repair and fabrication; marine carpentry, gas and electronics systems, and detailing.
+Potomac Boatcraft is a startup marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintenance and makeovers of classic old boats.
+It's based on my ten years' experience owning and renovating my own boat, an [Allied Seabreeze 35](http://www.alliedseabreeze35.org/), including significant projects involving fiberglass repair and fabrication; marine carpentry, gas and electronics systems, and detailing.